Martin Garbus: Public speaking

-Garbus debated former Independent Prosecutor Kenneth Starr at venues across the country.
+Garbus debated former Independent Prosecutor Kenneth Starr.
 He served as a commentator for NBC, ABC, CBS, PBS, Charlie Rose, CNN, Fox News, Court TV, CCTV in China and the BBC, Time and Newsweek.
-Garbus has written numerous pieces for The New York Times, the Los Angeles Times, The New York Review of Books, The Nation, and Huffington Post.

 Garbus' career is set forth in the award-winning HBO documentary Shouting Fire: Stories from the Edge of Free Speech.

 International work

-Garbus has worked for the governments of the former Soviet Union, Czechoslovakia, Poland, Rwanda, and China as a consultant on constitutional, media and communications law.
-Recently in 2002, the government of China hired Garbus to help address the problems posed by digital piracy.
+Garbus has worked for the governments of the former Soviet Union, Czechoslovakia, Poland, Rwanda, and China as a consultant.
+In 2002, the government of China hired Garbus for help with digital piracy.
 He represented dissidents Václav Havel, Nelson Mandela, and Andrei Sakharov.
 In 2004, he was appointed advisor to the Chinese team responsible for the creation of China's intellectual property laws.

 Personal life

 Garbus has two daughters.
 Cassandra Garbus is an author and teacher.
 Liz Garbus, a director and producer of documentaries, is married to producer Dan Cogan.